Cleavage (breasts): Corsetry and bras

-Corsetry and bras are often used to enhance cleavage; author Nan McNab claims that “it has been said the quickest way for a woman to change her breasts is to buy a bra”.
+Corsetry and bras are often used to enhance cleavage; author Nan McNab claims that "it has been said the quickest way for a woman to change her breasts is to buy a bra".
 Before the brassière became popular, the bust was encased in corsets and structured garments called "bust improvers", which were made of boning and lace.

 When corsets became unfashionable, brassières and padding helped to project, display and emphasize the breasts.
 These were initially manufactured by small companies and supplied to retailers.
 Women had the choice of long-line bras, built-up backs, wedge-shaped inserts between the cups, wider straps, Lastex, firm bands under the cup, and light boning.
 In 2020, several lingerie and shapewear manufacturers, among them Wonderbra, Frederick's of Hollywood, Agent Provocateur and Victoria's Secret, produce bras that enhance cleavage and offer more than 30 types of bra, including underwire, padded, plunge and push-up bras.

 Development of underwire bras started in the 1930s but they did not gain widespread popularity until the 1950s, when the end of World War II freed metal for domestic use.
 In an underwire bra, a thin strip of metal, plastic or resin—usually with a nylon coating at both ends—is sewn into the bra fabric and under each cup from the center gore to the armpit.
 The insert helps to lift, separate, shape and support the breasts.
 Underwire bras can rub and press against the breast, causing skin irritation and breast pain, and the wire of a worn bra can protrude from the fabric.

 Padded bras have extra material, which may be foam, silicone, gel, air or fluid, in the cups to help the breasts look fuller.
 Different designs provide coverage and support, hide nipples, add shape to breasts that are far apart, and add comfort.
 Graduated padding has more padding at the bottom of the cups and gradually tapers towards the top.
-Some padded bras are made to suit deep-neck dresses.